matchavez/mc/pages/02.projects-and-notes/04.markdown-tester/01.typography/default.md

 title: Typography
 ---

 !!!
 Most of the changes in typographical theming are taken from a modified theme of Typora.
-The Typora .css is available at [my GitHub].(https://github.com/matchavez/TyporaThemes)
+The Typora .css is available at [https://github.com/matchavez/TyporaThemes](my GitHub).

 ### Headings